Skip to main content

 For basic income:

-• 3 full month payslips (dated within the last two months) per applicant.
-Where paid weekly, 3 full months equates to 12 weekly payslips AND;
+• 3 full months' payslips (dated within the last two months) per applicant.
+Where paid weekly, 1 full month equates to 4 weekly payslips

 Self employed (Sole Trader / Partnership/LLP)